Rational expectations: Criticism

 While the rational expectations theory has been widely influential in macroeconomic analysis, it has also been subject to criticism:

 Unrealistic assumptions: The theory implies that individuals are in a fixed point, where their expectations about aggregate economic variables on average are correct.
 This is unlikely to be the case, due to limited information available and human error.

 Limited empirical support: While there is some evidence that individuals do incorporate expectations into their decision-making, it is unclear whether they do so in the way predicted by the rational expectations theory.

 Misspecification of models: The rational expectations theory assumes that individuals have a common understanding of the model used to make predictions.
 However, if the model is misspecified, this can lead to incorrect predictions.

 Inability to explain certain phenomena: The theory is also criticized for its inability to explain certain phenomena, such as 'irrational' bubbles and crashes in financial markets.

-Lack of attention to distributional effects: Critics argue that the rational expectations theory focuses too much on aggregate outcomes and does not pay enough attention to the distributional effects of economic policies.